wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    Unbound currently implements aggressive negative caching, as does Google Public DNS.

-Fujiwara, et al.         Expires April 23, 2017                 [Page 9]

-Internet-Draft              NSEC/NSEC3 usage                October 2016

 11. Acknowledgments

    The authors gratefully acknowledge DLV [RFC5074] author Samuel Weiler and the Unbound developers.

-   The authors would like to specifically thank Stephane Bortzmeyer, Tony Finch, Tatuya JINMEI for extensive review and comments, and also Mark Andrews, Casey Deccio, Alexander Dupuy, Olafur Gudmundsson, Bob Harold, Shumon Huque, John Levine, Pieter Lexis and Matthijs Mekking (who even sent pull requests!).
-Mark Andrews also provided the text (https://www.ietf.org/mail-archive/web/dnsop/current/msg18332.html) which we made into Appendix B
+   The authors would like to specifically thank Stephane Bortzmeyer (for standing next to and helping edit), Tony Finch, Tatuya JINMEI for extensive review and comments, and also Mark Andrews, Casey Deccio, Alexander Dupuy, Olafur Gudmundsson, Bob Harold, Shumon Huque, John Levine, Pieter Lexis and Matthijs Mekking (who even sent pull requests!).
+Mark Andrews also provided the text (https://www.ietf.org/mail-archive/web/dnsop/current/msg18332.html) which we made into Appendix B.

+Fujiwara, et al.          Expires May 20, 2017                  [Page 9]

+Internet-Draft              NSEC/NSEC3 usage               November 2016

 11.1.
 Change History

    RFC Editor: Please remove this section prior to publication.

+   -05 to -06:

+   o  Moved some dangling text around - when the examples were added
+      some text added in the wrong place.

+   o  There were some bits which mentioned "negative" in the title.

+   o  We had the cut-and-paste of what changed in 4035 twice.

    -04 to -05: